Leonidas-I/FCC-Calculator/README.md

 css-in-js with styled component
 analyzer bundle file
-minify html js css
+minify html js
 source map for dev mode
-autoprefixer css
+dynamic import 1 method (equal sign)
-bundle splitting reactjs
+bundle splitting each package
+add browser support

 # Things i may have improve

 what else file can put into .gitignore
-code splitting use dynamic import
 more config in .babelrc
+howw to know when async part import/mount use chrome devtools
+learn to use chrome devtools (audit, network, debug)
-eslint or not
+Airbnb eslint or not